Pope Clement XIV: Election

 By 18 May, the court coalition appeared to be unravelling as the respective representatives began to negotiate separately with different cardinals.
 The French ambassador had earlier suggested that any acceptable candidate be required to put in writing that he would abolish the Jesuits.
 The idea was largely dismissed as a violation of canon law.
 Spain still insisted that a firm commitment should be given, though not necessarily in writing.
 However, such concessions could be immediately nullified by the pope upon election.
 On 19 May 1769, Cardinal Ganganelli was elected as a compromise candidate largely due to support of the Bourbon courts, which had expected that he would suppress the Society of Jesus.
 Ganganelli, who had been educated by Jesuits, gave no commitment, but indicated that he thought the dissolution was possible.
 He took the pontifical name of "Clement XIV".
 Ganganelli first received episcopal consecration in the Vatican on 28 May 1769 by Cardinal Federico Marcello Lante and was crowned as pope on 4 June 1769 by the cardinal protodeacon Alessandro Albani.
 He was replaced as Cardinal-Priest by Buenaventura Fernández de Córdoba Spínola.

-He took possession of the Lateran on 26 November 1769.
+He took possession of the Archbasilica of Saint John Lateran on 26 November 1769.

 Pontificate

-Clement XIV's policies were calculated from the outset to smooth the breaches with the Catholic Crowns that had developed during the previous pontificate.
-The dispute between the temporal and the spiritual Catholic authorities was perceived as a threat by Church authority, and Clement XIV worked towards reconciliation among the European sovereigns.
-By yielding the Papal claims to Parma, Clement XIV obtained the restitution of Avignon and Benevento and in general he succeeded in placing the relations of the spiritual and the temporal authorities on a friendlier footing.
+Clement XIV's policies were calculated from the outset to smooth the breaches with the Catholic crowns that had developed during the previous pontificate.
+The dispute between the temporal and the spiritual Catholic authorities was perceived as a threat by Church authority, and Clement XIV worked towards reconciliation with the European sovereigns.
+By yielding the papal claims to Parma, Clement XIV obtained the restitution of Avignon and Benevento and in general he succeeded in placing the relations of the spiritual and the temporal authorities on a friendlier footing.
 The pontiff went on to suppress the Jesuits, writing the decree to this effect in November 1772 and signing it on 21 July 1773.